A Nonprofit Collaborative Response to the 2020 Coronavirus Pandemic

 Delaware Does More: COVID-19 Rapid Response Fund

-Through the Delaware Does More: COVID-19 Rapid Response Fund, UWDE will coordinate COVID-19-related volunteer activities throughout the state, using its 211 platform.
+Through the Delaware Does More: COVID-19 Rapid Response Fund, UWDE will coordinate COVID-19-related volunteer activities throughout the state, using its 211 platform and volunteer portal.

 Assessing & Strengthening Nonprofits to Respond